Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Geography/Moon_Continent/East_Moon/Ansur.md

 benefiting from **Baedoor Empire** collapse and stating independency, as well as adding several taxes to those who dock in Ansur, but do not plan to stay longer.
 This brought not only enough money for the island to expand, but also solidified their export and created bigger infrastructure.
 This also lead to Evros getting city walls and small fort on top of the hill, as governor residence and additional fortification.

+With time, the city grown significantly, becoming increasingly more cosmopolitan and expanding its influences further over the island.
+This gave birth to places like Nyme, but also strengthened entities related to trade, including vineyard owners who later established **Association** to better organise their contracts and not step on each other's toes.

-In 917 NE, governor **Heimlig Naevos** recommended building of airship port, which is estimated to be finished in year 925 NE.
+In 417 NE, governor **Heimlig Naevos** recommended building of airship port, which was finished in year 425 NE.

 ### SETTLEMENTS
 - [Evros](Cities/Evros.md)